Information about Fluorouracil

 Fluorouracil interferes with the growth of DNA and RNA of the cancer cells by substituting their building blocks.
 It prevents the cancer cells from growing and multiplying.

-Nausea, Vomiting, Weakness, Loss of appetite, Reduced blood platelets, Increased risk of infection, Decreased white blood cell count, Hair loss, Bronchospasm, Diarrhoea, Esophagitis, Stomatitis (Inflammation of the mouth), Inflammation of the rectum
+Nausea, Vomiting, Weakness, Loss of appetite, Low blood platelets, Increased risk of infection, Decreased white blood cell count, Hair loss, Bronchospasm, Diarrhoea, Esophagitis, Stomatitis (Inflammation of the mouth), Inflammation of the rectum

 - ₹12 to ₹21Khandelwal Laboratories Pvt Ltd2 variant(s)